-I thank the students, teachers, parents and other members of the community for their work in bringing this Fernvale state School Student Code of Conduct together over the last three months.
+I thank the students, teachers, parents and other members of the community for their work in bringing this Fernvale state School Student Code of Conduct together.
 Your interest and views shared through the process of developing this document have been invaluable.
 It provides a clear explanation of what we expect from students, school community members and how we will support them to meet those expectations.